Why Do Exercise Needs Vary Between Individuals?

 Unless your goal is to simply get yourself to move, regardless of the exercise program…then by all means you are doing the right thing.

-Regularly review your exercise plan and make necessary adjustments to ensure it aligns with your current needs and objectives.
+Regularly review your exercise plan and make necessary adjustments to ensure it aligns with your current conditioning needs and objectives.

 The key here is to work around your goals.
 Consistency is a goal, do not forget it.